 Programme

-1.1.17 The User's suggested construction programme in bar chart form for the construction work necessary to install the User Equipment.
+1.1.17 The User's suggested construction programme in bar chart form for the construction work necessary to install the User Equipment and where known – Contestable Assets.

 The date on which NGET wishes the New Connection Site to be made Operational.